MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapteroffload/nc-netadapteroffload-evt_net_adapter_offload_set_lso.md

 ### -param Offload

-A NETOFFLOAD object that describes the hardware's updated active LSO offload capabilities.
+A handle to a NETOFFLOAD object that describes the adapter's offload capabilities.

 ## -returns